alideneri/alideneri.com/exampleSite/content/en/home/cleaning.md

 active = true  # Activate this widget? true/false
 weight = 4  # Order that this section will appear.

-title = "Kolay Temizlik ve Uç Değişimi" subtitle = ""
+title = "Easy Cleaning and Change of Parts" subtitle = ""

 [design]